multimodal-authenticity/multimodal-authenticity/README.md

-# Too Much Authenticity to Sell: A Multimethod Investigation of Predictive AI, Generative AI and Experiments
+# Cross-modal Encoding in Multisensory Marketing Messages: An Application of Deep Learning to Understand Influencer Authenticity

 ## Overview

-This repository contains the code and data used in the  paper *" Too Much Authenticity to Sell: A Multimethod Investigation of Predictive AI, Generative AI and Experiments
+This repository contains the code and data used in the  paper *"Cross-modal Encoding in Multisensory Marketing Messages: An Application of Deep Learning to Understand Influencer Authenticity"*.
-"*.

 This work builds and compares **16 multimodal machine learning (MMML) models**, including (1) unimodal, bimodal, and trimodal MulT-based models, (2) trimodal MulT-based models with text(t)/audio(a)/image(i) crossmodal, and (3) benchmark fusion models (e.g., LF-LSTM, EF-LSTM, TFN, LMF, MFN).